bmc/classutil/index.md

     val orgClapperRepo = "clapper.org Maven Repository" at "http://maven.clapper.org"
-    val classutil = "org.clapper" %% "classutil" % "0.2"
+    val classutil = "org.clapper" %% "classutil" % "0.2.2"

 **NOTE:** The first doubled percent is *not* a typo.
 It tells SBT to treat ClassUtil as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-Currently, it will *only* work if you are building with Scala 2.8.0.RC5 or RC3.
+Currently, it will *only* work if you are building with Scala 2.8.0.
 See the [SBT cross-building][] page for details.

 # Building from Source